AdobeDocs/experience-platform.en/help/query-service/sql/adobe-defined-functions.md

 ## Pathing

-Understanding how customers navigate within an experience is important.
-It can be used to understand the customer's depth of engagement, confirm the intended steps of an experience are working as designed, and identify potential pain points impacting the customer.
+Pathing can be used to understand the customer's depth of engagement, confirm the intended steps of an experience are working as designed, and identify potential pain points impacting the customer.

 The following ADFs support establishing pathing views from their previous and next relationships.
-You'll be able to create previous page and next page, or step through multiple events to create pathing.
+You'll be able to create previous pages and next pages, or step through multiple events to create pathing.

-### Previous touch
+### Previous page

 Determines the previous value of a particular field a defined number of steps away within the window.
-Notice in the example that the `WINDOW` Function is configured with a frame of `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW` setting the ADF to look at the current row and all before it.
+Notice in the example that the `WINDOW` function is configured with a frame of `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW` setting the ADF to look at the current row and all subsequent rows.

 **Query syntax**